tsyne/tsyne/Browser_TODO.md

-# Jyne Browser - TODO and Future Enhancements
+# Tsyne Browser - TODO and Future Enhancements

-This document catalogs potential improvements to the Jyne Browser system, inspired by 25+ years of web browser evolution from Web 1.0 through Web 2.0 and beyond.
+This document catalogs potential improvements to the Tsyne Browser system, inspired by 25+ years of web browser evolution from Web 1.0 through Web 2.0 and beyond.

 ## Critical Issues - ALL RESOLVED ✅